Christley/ChrisAPI/README.md

 - Shows your location in the world.
 - Shows your camera position.
 - Shows where your mouse is located in the game.
-- Max distance which affects what is displayed on objects/doors

 # Inventory:

-- Shows which items are in your inventory
+- Shows which items are in your inventory.
+- Shows ID of the item.
+- Shows the name of the item.
+- Shows the quantity of the item.

+# Equipment

+- Shows which items are equipped on your character.
-- Shows ID of the item
+- Shows ID of the item.
-- Shows the name of the item
+- Shows the name of the item.
-- Shows the quantity of the item
+- Shows the quantity of the item.

 # Quests